devkodama/PACS-Assistant/README.md

 In the Documents folder on your computer, create a folder named _PACS Assistant_.

-Download the file [PACS Assistant.exe](https://github.com/devkodama/PACS-Assistant/raw/refs/heads/main/Standalone/PACS%20Assistant/PACS%20Assistant.exe) and put it in the _PACS Assistant_ folder you just created.
+Download the file [PACS Assistant.exe](https://github.com/devkodama/PACS-Assistant/raw/refs/heads/main/Standalone/PACS%20Assistant/PACS%20Assistant.exe) and put it in the _PACS Assistant_ folder.

 Doubleclick _PACS Assistant.exe_ to run.
 You may get a warning message from User Account Control--click Yes to continue.
+(The first time you run it after downloading, you may need to click *More info* then click *Run anyway*.)

 The first time you run PACS Assistant, you'll need to enter your PACS username and password.
 On home workstations, PACS Assistant can remember your username and password so you don't have to enter them again.
 On hospital workstations, for security reasons PACS Assistant will remember your username and settings but not your password.